celery1124/celery1124.github.io/_posts/2019-10-29-cache-replacement-policy-summary.md

 # Policies

-In this section, we categroize based on the policy names.
+In this section, we categorize based on the policy names.

 ## Belady's algorithm